-Colin Kaepernick recently came out with a children’s book, and it’s had a massive effect on him and his community.
-The former San Francisco 49ers quarterback released the picture book, titled We Are Free, You & Me, back in September.
-It centers around a cause close to him, the Know Your Rights camp, emphasizing the 10 rights that everyone is entitled to.
+Colin Kaepernick released a children’s book in September, and it’s had a massive effect on him and his community.
+The former San Francisco 49ers quarterback’s picture book, titled, We Are Free, You & Me, centers around the Know Your Rights Camp, a cause which emphasizes the 10 rights that everyone is entitled to.
 All the book’s proceeds are donated to the cause.

 Advertisement

-Following in Colin’s footsteps, Lamar Jackson decided to come out with a children’s book of his own.
-The Baltimore Ravens quarterback and two-time MVP came out with the book titled, I Dream, You Dream, We Dream.
-He was inspired to write a book after passing the “FCAT” back when he was younger.
+Couple of years back, Lamar Jackson had also come out with a children’s book of his own.
+The Baltimore Ravens quarterback’s book is titled, I Dream, You Dream, We Dream.

 View this post on Instagram

-Lamar detailed during the interview how he was writing about Ray Lewis in the piece that got him a passing grade.
-This is ironic because he now plays for Lewis’ team in Baltimore.
+Lamar detailed how he was writing about Ray Lewis in the test that got him a passing grade.
+Little did he know at the time that he would end up playing for Lewis’ team in Baltimore.

 Lamar engages in charity quite a bit